-What is the best payment service provider for an online marketplace?
+What is the best marketplace payment service provider?
 This article series helps you answer the question for your specific situation.
 The second and third articles of the series will take you through the key features, costs, and other factors you should consider when you make your choice.
 First, let’s take a look at four payment service providers that are the most relevant for online marketplaces.

 The field of online payments is complicated and heavily regulated, which means that for most small (or even large) businesses, it doesn’t make sense to build your own payment infrastructure and make agreements directly with banks or credit card companies.
 Doing so would simply be too costly and time-consuming.
 Instead, most businesses choose to partner with a payment service provider (PSP).